-Tracy and Widom [29] observed that many important kernels in random matrix theory arise from solutions of linear differential equations with rational coefficients.
+Tracy and Widom [32] observed that many important kernels in random matrix theory arise from solutions of linear differential equations with rational coefficients.
+In particular, the classical systems of orthogonal polynomials can be expressed in such terms.
 In this paper, we extend the scope of their investigation by analysing kernels associated with Lamé's equation and Painlevé's equation VI.
-As these differential equations have solutions which may be expressed in terms of elliptic functions, we begin by reviewing and extending the definitions from [29].
+As these differential equations have solutions which may be expressed in terms of elliptic functions, we begin by reviewing and extending the definitions from [32].